-- SLO 2: Faculty examined evidence to determine student learning in each area and modify instructional design by adding additional videos and other resources to ECED 5580 Early Childhood Practicum: Performance Based Assessment and Documentation to provide learner support in Utilizing Technology. - SLO 3: Faculty modified instructional design by adding additional videos and resources relating to Professionalism to Early Childhood courses. - SLO 4: Faculty modified instructional design by adding additional videos and other resources related to Utilizing Technology to Early Childhood courses. - SLO 5: Faculty provided additional support relating to the research writing process and APA format.
-Faculty shared additional sample papers and online resources to support student learning.
-Faculty increased focus on research writing and on APA format in courses taken prior to EDUC 5850 Action Research for School Improvement. - Candidates were invited to publish peer-reviewed articles with the major professor to build candidates' content, pedagogical, and leadership skills. - Candidates were invited to present at professional conferences with the major professor to build their content, pedagogical, and leadership skills.
+- SLO 1: Faculty modified instructional design by having candidates relate assignments to the Early Learning and Development Standards to prepare for the Portfolio Defense in EDUC 5850. - SLO 2: Faculty modified instructional design by adding resources to ECED 5580 Early Childhood Practicum: Performance Based Assessment and Documentation to provide learner support in Engaging in informed advocacy for young children and the early childhood profession and Knowing about assessment partnerships with families and with professional colleagues to build effective learning environments. - SLO 3: Faculty modified instructional design by adding videos and resources relating to attendance, punctuality, and time management to Early Childhood courses to facilitate candidates' professional dispositions. - SLO 4: Faculty modified instructional design by adding videos and resources relating to Differentiation in Early Childhood Courses to provide learner support. - SLO 5: Faculty modified instructional design by adding a Professional Development component to EDUC 5850, requiring candidates to share their findings with their schools. - Faculty strengthened service-learning components in all ECED courses. - Faculty invited candidates to publish peer-reviewed articles with the major professor to build candidates' content, pedagogical, and leadership skills. - Faculty invited candidates to present at professional conferences with the major professor to build their content, pedagogical, and leadership skills.